Washing cornhole bags

 Overall, the way you choose for washing cornhole bags is your preference, but we hope that this has helped some of those wondering how to do so find the method that suits them best.
 We’d love to hear any other methods you guys use, and if there are better ways to wash bags drop a comment and let us know what it is!
 If anyone has any other questions in regards to washing bags, reach out to us or your local directors, as they may provide you with some useful information.

-If you are looking for new bags, check these out below!
-Visit our Pro Shop and if you need help selecting the right or best bag for you, check our bag recommendations.
+If you are looking for new bags, check out our selection of pro cornhole bags!
+And if you need help selecting the right or best bag for you, hit up our bag recommendations.

-This article was written by Caleb Avery of AveryNation.
-Be sure to check out his blog for some great articles.
+This article was written by ACL Pro Caleb Avery of AveryNation.

 0